shubhamV123/outline/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. You have to run two different command for development. `yarn run dev-build` and after that `yarn run extension-build-watch`.
-This will start your both server in watch mode.
+2. You have to run two different command for development. `yarn run dev-build` .
+This will start your server in watch mode.
 3. After that you have to refresh chrome extension after any change you have done.
 4. _Optional:_ If you never worked on chrome extension development before.
 Read this [guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/)
 5. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)